Office of the Associate Vice Chancellor for Academic Affairs

 Faculty training in the development of DE delivery technologies:

-The Office of eCampus in collaboration with each school will provide all training for course software provided by the institution.
+The Office of eCampus in collaboration with each school will provide training resources as deemed appropriate by the eCampus Advisory Committee for course software provided by the institution.
 Before a faculty member can offer an online course he or she must complete any instructional training required by the school in which the course is provided.

 Ownership of educational materials:

 When faculty create technology-based instructional materials, the medical center’s copyright policy applies.

 Infrastructure, Learning Resources and Support Services for Students and Faculty:

 The Office of eCampus and Division of Information Systems will be responsible for providing adequate internet access support for all students.